 These protocols operate differently from one another at the technical level, but the following statements are generally true for all of them:

-(a) They are stateful protocols and require a “heavy” negotiation and a “handshake” before the connection is established.
+They are stateful protocols and require a “heavy” negotiation and a “handshake” before the connection is established.

-(b) They typically require “exotic” network configuration like UDP 500, TCP 1701 and IP protocol number 50 – which are not typically open in firewalls along the way, and some countries may even block them entirely.
+They typically require “exotic” network configuration like UDP 500, TCP 1701 and IP protocol number 50 - which are not typically open in firewalls along the way, and some countries may even block them entirely.

-(c) As these protocols “stack” the user payload inside of them, they typically bloat the payload and can add anywhere from 10 to 25 percent of overhead!
+As these protocols “stack” the user payload inside of them, they typically bloat the payload and can add anywhere from 10 to 25 percent of overhead!

-This is especially problematic when users need to connect to a variety of different sites.
+This delay becomes especially problematic when users need to connect to a variety of different sites.
 When establishing a VPN connection, the user is required to choose which site to connect to before the session starts.
 For example, “US-WEST” vs “US-EAST.”
 If resources are needed from another site, the user must disconnect and then reconnect, adding even more wasted time and inefficiency.

 All users are impacted if they have to connect through VPNs.
 However, poor VPN performance especially affects users who:

-- Require real-time streaming, like video calls or online games
+Require real-time streaming, like video calls or online games

-- Use applications that require low latency, like RDP and CAD
+Use applications that require low latency, like RDP and CAD

-- Operate in environments with limited bandwidth
+Operate in environments with limited bandwidth

-The Cyolo solution uses the HTTP/2 over TLS protocol to transport user payloads.
+The Cyolo zero-trust access solution uses the HTTP/2 over TLS protocol to transport user payloads.
 HTTP/2 is a stateless protocol, which means it does not require a heavy handshake in the beginning.
 As a result, HTTP/2 does not add a lot of overhead to the payloads.
 TLS is one of the most popular protocols on the internet and thus it is seldom blocked.

 Since this typical internet protocol is not blocked or stateful, access is provided to all approved sites immediately, without having to choose which site to connect to or requiring the user to disconnect from one site in order to connect to another.
 This ensures a smooth process that powers business agility.